-With just the click of a button, the Volcano 3 interface will fill up the whole computer screen so you can make ultra-precise adjustments and get the best view on the spectrum analyzer and filter display.
+With just the click of a button, the Saturn 2 interface will fill up the whole computer screen so you can make ultra-precise adjustments and get the best view on the spectrum analyzer.
 To exit Full Screen mode, just press Escape or click the Full Screen button again.